shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

 ### `CategoriesRo` Association

 The `product.categories` association contains the assignment of products and their categories.
-This table is not queried in the storefront, because all products of subcategories should be displayed in listings as well.
+This table is not queried in the storefront because all products of subcategories should be displayed in listings as well.
 Therefore there is another association: `product.categoriesRo`.
 This association is read-only and is filled automatically by the system.
 This table contains all assigned categories of the product as well as all parent categories.

 ## Product reviews